MicrosoftDocs/windows-itpro-docs/browsers/edge/group-policies/home-button-gp.md

 # Home button configuration options
 >*Supported versions: Microsoft Edge on Windows 10, next major update to Windows*

 Microsoft Edge shows the home button and by clicking it the Start page loads by default.
-You can configure the Home button to load the New tab page or a URL defined in the Set Home Button URL policy.
+You can configure the Home button to load the New Tab page or a URL defined in the Set Home Button URL policy.
 You can also configure Microsoft Edge to hide the home button.

 ## Relevant group policies